Trek Frame Serial Numbers

 1980 TO LATE 1986

-Late in 1980 Trek changed to a new frame numbering system.
+Late in 1980, Trek changed to a new numbering system

 The journal includes run number, model number, frame